mbanados/RPI-Chicken-Coop/README.md

 Drop these scripts in their associated directories (/var/www and /home/pi)

+Modify the execute permissions for the files:

+	sudo chmod a+x /home/pi/gpiostatus.sh
+	sudo chmod a+x /home/pi/gpiotoggle.sh
+	sudo chmod a+x /home/pi/network-monitor.sh

+Add The netwrok monitor script to run at startup

+	sudo nano /etc/rc.local

+Add this to the end of rc.local

+	#This is to monitor and restart wireless as needed
+	/bin/sh /network-monitor.sh &

 Edit the password in index.php (currently set to "cluck")

 connect your relay board (Sainsmart or otherwise) to GPIO 18.